-Sydney – the biggest city in Australia and the 12th most expensive city in the world.
+Sydney – the biggest city in Australia and the 12th most expensive city in the world!
 The capital of Australia’s ICT industry and the one that is so much loved by foreigners – more than 30% of the population of Sydney were born overseas!
-City, which fireworks are worth millions and the one that is chosen by celebrities as a place to live.
+The city which shoots fireworks worth millions and the one that is chosen by celebrities as a place to live.
 Sydney is just spectacular!
-And there are too many places to see here!
-But here we will show you TOP 10 FREE MUST-SEE places in Sydney.
+And there are too many places to see!
+But here we will show you the TOP 10 FREE MUST-SEE places in Sydney.
 Enjoy!

 1. Sydney Harbor Bridge

 134-metres-high Sydney Harbor Bridge is a very special bridge – it is the widest long-span bridge and tallest steel arch bridge in the world!
 It is also called “The Coat Hanger” due to its distinct shape.
 Moreover, it is located on the deepest natural harbor in the world!
 Yeah, the bridge is also available for pedestrians.
 Even if there is quite a huge fence on the sides of the bridge, you still will be able to see some nice scenery of the city.
 And let’s not forget about the construction of the bridge itself!
 In one part of the bridge, you will also find an entrance-free exhibition if you take some stairs up.
 There you will be able to get to know more about the time the bridge was built and also see some short movies about the construction works and fireworks on the bridge.
 And if you are there for something more, you can climb the bridge and enjoy panoramic views across the whole harbor.
 The price for that varies during the days, but it will be more than 100 AUD.

 2. Sydney Opera House